2012 Annual Science Report

 Task 1: Viability Assessment of Microbes in Simulated Europan Radiation Environment

-This task focuses on the viability of spores and radiation resistant microbes in ices under radiation environment.
+Motivation: This task focuses on the viability of spores and radiation resistant microbes in ices under radiation environment.
 Planetary ice sheets are likely depositories of putative microbial extant/extinct life from the potential biospheres on, for example, Mars, Europa, and Enceladus.
 Hardy microorganisms embedded within these ices would have the potential to survive over millions of years.
-Experiments require the preparation of uniform monolayer distributions of spores and resistant microbes on aluminum targets for radiation inactivation experiments performed by Co-I Kevin Hand at temperature regimes of the Europa surface.
+Experiments require the preparation of uniform monolayer distributions of spores and resistant microbes on aluminum targets for electron radiation inactivation experiments performed by Co-I Kevin Hand, and UV inaction experiments performed by Co-I Paul Johnson at temperature regimes of the Europa surface.
 Viability assessment of spores and microbes after irradiation are performed by culture, germinability, and ATP assays.

 Status: After one round of sample preparation, irradiation, and viability assessment a number of challenges in sample preparation were identified that need to be addressed before inactivation parameters can be obtained.
 Specifically, deposition of uniform monolayers in the target area of the electron beam has been difficult to obtain.
 At this point, we have evaluated numerous strategies, including various detergents and drying conditions, and evaluated their suitability with electron microscopy.
-We estimate that irradiation experiments will be possible in the last quarter of 2011, and that subsequent data collection will proceed on target for completing this task on time and on budget.
+We found that Bacillus subtilis endospores deposited in a high-density, homogeneously distributed single layer on metal, glass, and silicone substrates using vacuum filtration followed by a wetted filter transfer step.
+Quantitative transfer of spores onto these substrates was achieved as evidenced by ESEM and culturing, and will enable endospore inactivation studies.
+This sample preparation method is being submitted for peer review, titled “High-Density, Homogeneous Endospore Monolayer Deposition on Test Surfaces”(Noell, Greenwood et al., 2012 in preparation).
+We estimate that irradiation experiments will be possible in the first quarter of 2013, and that subsequent data collection will proceed on target for completing this task on time and on budget.

 Task 2: Viability of Microbes Embedded in Kilimanjaro’s Glacial Ice